 Broadcast RID, especially its support for Bluetooth 4, imposes severe constraints.
-ASTM [F3411-19] allows a UAS ID of types 1, 2 and 3 of 20 bytes; the new type 4, created to enable Session IDs to be standardized by IETF and other standard development organizations (SDOs) as extensions to ASTM [F3411-19], consumes one of those bytes to index the sub-type, leaving only 19 for the identifier (see Requirement ID-1).
-Likewise, the maximum ASTM [F3411-19] Authentication Message payload is 201 bytes for most authentication types, but for type 5, created for IETF and other SDOs to develop Specific Authentication Methods as extensions to ASTM [F3411-19], one byte is consumed to index the sub-type, leaving only 200 for DRIP authentication payloads, including one or more DRIP entity identifiers and associated authentication data.
+ASTM RID [F3411] allows a UAS ID of types 1, 2 and 3 of 20 bytes; a revision to [F3411], currently in balloting (as of Oct 2021), adds type 4, Session IDs, to be standardized by IETF and other standard development organizations (SDOs) as extensions to ASTM RID, consumes one of those bytes to index the sub-type, leaving only 19 for the identifier (see DRIP Requirement ID-1).
+Likewise, the maximum ASTM RID [F3411] Authentication Message payload is 201 bytes for most authentication types, but for type 5, also added in this revision, for IETF and other SDOs to develop Specific Authentication Methods as extensions to ASTM RID, one byte is consumed to index the sub-type, leaving only 200 for DRIP authentication payloads, including one or more DRIP entity identifiers and associated authentication data.